Which of the following reactions is not a type of organic chemist... | Channels for Pearson+

 1

-Begin by understanding the types of reactions listed.
-Electrophilic addition, nucleophilic substitution, and oxidation-reduction are common types of organic chemistry reactions.
+Identify the types of reactions listed: Photosynthesis, Electrophilic addition, Oxidation-reduction, and Nucleophilic substitution.

-Electrophilic addition involves the addition of an electrophile to a nucleophile, typically seen in reactions involving alkenes and alkynes.
+Understand that organic chemistry reactions typically involve changes in the structure of organic molecules, often through mechanisms like addition, substitution, elimination, or rearrangement.

-Nucleophilic substitution involves the replacement of a leaving group by a nucleophile, commonly seen in reactions of alkyl halides.
+Recognize that Electrophilic addition, Oxidation-reduction, and Nucleophilic substitution are common types of organic reactions.
+Electrophilic addition involves the addition of an electrophile to a double bond.
+Oxidation-reduction involves the transfer of electrons, changing the oxidation state of molecules.
+Nucleophilic substitution involves the replacement of a leaving group by a nucleophile.

-Oxidation-reduction reactions involve the transfer of electrons between molecules, changing the oxidation state of atoms, and are fundamental in organic chemistry.
+Consider the process of Photosynthesis, which is a complex biochemical reaction that converts light energy into chemical energy, primarily occurring in plants, algae, and some bacteria.
+It is not typically classified as a standard organic chemistry reaction.

-Photosynthesis is a biological process that converts light energy into chemical energy in plants, and while it involves chemical reactions, it is not classified as a type of organic chemistry reaction.
+Conclude that Photosynthesis is not a type of organic chemistry reaction in the context of typical organic reaction mechanisms.

 Watch next